- Client: Rightacres Property

 - Completion date: October 2019

-We were appointed by Rightacres Property to design and build one of the largest office developments in Wales.
+We were appointed by Rightacres Property to design and construct one of the largest office developments in Wales.

 Involved from conception, the team undertook a high level of engagement with all the stakeholders from initial concept design to RIBA stage 3 to develop a best value proposal within the cost envelope.